 Another nearly identical Gustave Young engraved and gold plated New Model Number Three revolver, just 79 numbers away from Conlin’s, is housed at the Gene Autry Museum in California.
 That pistol is part of a three-gun set given to famed sharpshooter Annie Oakley by her husband, Frank Butler.
 If that doesn’t bump up the cool factor surrounding this gun even more, then I don’t know what does!
 Nothings better than winning a firearm with interesting history at a gun auction.

 In summation, these two Smith & Wesson revolvers are big guns that are associated with big names and big histories!
-Don’t miss your chance to pick up one (or both!) of these impressive pieces of Smith & Wesson and shooting sports history in the December Premiere gun auction.
+Don’t miss your chance to pick up one (or both!) of these impressive pieces of Smith & Wesson and shooting sports history.

 Please login to post a comment.